Olympic staff, volunteers vaccinated as Tokyo Games near - RFI

 That rule is scheduled to stay in place until July 11, even though a virus state of emergency will end on Sunday.

-After July 11, the cap will be raised to 10,000 people or 50 percent capacity, but the experts urged Olympic organisers to "impose stricter standards" if they allow fans.
+After July 11, the cap will be raised to 10,000 people or 50 percent capacity, and Japanese media reports said a similar cap was likely to be announced by Games organisers.#photo2

 Tokyo 2020 said Friday they have further slashed the number of overseas participants coming to Japan for the Olympics and Paralympics to 53,000, not including around 15,500 athletes.